AI Use Cases/Manufacturing

 5

-Step 5: The system continuously retrains on campaign performance and closed-deal data, refining signal weights and timing predictions so next-quarter targeting improves by 15-20% over current cycle.
+Step 5: The system continuously retrains on campaign performance and closed-deal data, refining signal weights and timing predictions so each quarter's targeting is measurably sharper than the last.

 ROI & Revenue Impact